utahnanofab/nemo-installation-notes/README.md

 default username/password is osboxes/osboxes.org

+You may want to install virtualbox guest additions to get shared clipboard and other features by running "sudo apt-get install virtualbox-guest-additions-iso" and then reboot.

 ## Step 2.
 Login and Install Prerequisites

 *This step can be run automatically with script: https://raw.githubusercontent.com/utahnanofab/nemo-installation-notes/master/helper-scripts/step-02-login-and-install-prerequisites.sh*